jklincn/ict_auth/README.md

 Commands:
-  login               Log in to the ICT network logout              Log out and terminate the session enable              Enable and start the persistent connection service disable             Disable the persistent connection service logs                Show logs for the persistent connection service uninstall           Uninstall ict_auth from the system
+  login               Log in to the ICT network logout              Log out and terminate the session status              Show the current login status enable              Enable and start the persistent connection service disable             Disable the persistent connection service logs                Show logs for the persistent connection service upgrade             Check for updates and install the latest version uninstall           Uninstall ict_auth from the system
 ```